 - in different time zones and locations, as we know how to effectively work over the Internet only

-- in English, Spanish, German, French, Danish, Polish, Ukrainian, and Russian; we can prepare documents in all European languages
+- in English, Spanish, German, Polish; we can prepare documents in all European languages

 - with up-to-date advice that is in line with current business best practices and HR trends